ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 : Statements about trustworthiness characteristics of an Attested Computing Environment.

 : The veracity of a Claim is determined by the reputation of the entity making the Claim.
 (Note: Reputation may involve identifying, authenticating and tracking transactions associated with an entity.
-Remote Attestation may be used to establish entity reputation, but not exclusively.
+RATS may be used to establish entity reputation, but not exclusively.
 Other reputation mechanisms are out-of-scope).

 Evidence: